airbytehq/airbyte/airbyte-integrations/connectors/source-scaffold-java-jdbc/README.md

-# Source Scaffold-Java-Jdbc
+# Source Scaffold Java Jdbc

-This is the repository for the Scaffold-Java-Jdbc source connector in Java.
+This is the repository for the Scaffold Java Jdbc source connector in Java.
 For information about how to use this connector within Airbyte, see [the User Documentation](https://docs.airbyte.io/integrations/sources/scaffold-java-jdbc).

 ## Local development